 Resource Stewards - Continuing a Tradition of Service

-The next Board of Directors and membership meeting of the Resource Stewards is scheduled for Tuesday March 7, 2017 at Jay's Sporting Goods store conference room in Clare.
-The meeting will begin at 10:00 a.m. to 2:00 p.m.
-The agenda will be posted in the Members Page.
+The next Board of Directors and membership meeting of the Resource Stewards is scheduled for Tuesday June 6, 2017 at Jay's Sporting Goods store conference room in Clare, from 10:00 a.m. to 2:00 p.m.
+The agenda will be posted in the Members Page prior to the meeting.

 All members are urged to attend as many meetings as possible as this participation and support for Stewards activities is critical to the success of our organization and protection of our natural resources.

 Membership dues payable to Stewards' treasurer Jim De Clerck.
 If you are not a member but interested in possibly joining the Stewards information about membership can be obtained by contacting Resource Stewards Treasurer De Clerck at: email@example.com